 - Vendor lock-in — the inability to extract readable code from a low-code platform means that moving an existing app to a different platform is virtually impossible.
-For example, Google left its Google App Maker customers stranded when they shut down the product recently.
+For example, Google left its Google App Maker customers stranded when they shut down the product in early 2020.

 - Debugging is difficult due to a low-code platform effectively being a black box.